KGConf/open-kg-curriculum/curriculum/modules/Dublin_Core/Dublin_Core.md

 * title
 * type

-An extended set of terms was created starting in 2001, and the initial and extended sets were combined as the [Dublin Core terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) vocabulary in 2008.
-Note that the terms vocabulary is more restrictive than the original element set, specifying when the object of a property can be a literal or must refer to a member of a class.
+The initial fifteen elements and an extended set were combined as the [Dublin Core terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) vocabulary in 2008.
+Note that the elements in the dc:terms collection, while mirroring the original fifteen, are more restrictive, specifying when the object of a property can be a literal or must refer to a member of a class.
 For example, here are the differences between the dc:elements and dc:terms namespaces for the property "format":

 #### Elements Namespace: